Juank060790/GibbonCallProjectFE/README.md

 * Last updated: 03/30/2021
-* Changes:
-     - extract.py: Implemented a function to convert a np.array into melspectrogram.
-     - **TODO**:
+* **TODO**:
      1) Determine approach to extracting data, i.e hop length, what data to keep...
      2) Run data extraction and see how many gibbon segments we have.
      3) **BUG**: In extract.py, extractAudio(), there are instances of shape mismatched.
 We expect the length of the extracted audio segment to be 48,000; this is the sampling_rate multiply by number of seconds to keep.
      4) Determine appropriate parameters to convert an array into melspectrogram.
+     5) Build a baseline model.

 * Logs:
      - 03/25/2021: Helper function to extract path and audio segments (see helper/extract.py).